rashsvr/CascadeX/Readme.md

   - GSAP and ScrollTrigger for animations.
   - DotLottie Player for animations.
 - **Fonts**: Orbitron for headings, Inter for body text, sourced from Google Fonts.

+## Reason for Creation
+This website was developed as the final project for the "Web Design for Beginners" online learning program conducted by the Department of Information Technology, Faculty of Information Technology, University of Moratuwa, through the Centre for Open & Distance Learning (CODL).
+The goal was to apply the skills learned in HTML, CSS, and JavaScript to create a fully functional, visually appealing website.
+I chose to design a site for Cascadex, a fictional AI automation tool, to demonstrate my ability to build a modern, responsive, and interactive web page that aligns with current industry standards and trends.

 ## How to Run
 1. Clone the repository.